open-neuroscience-foundation/.github/profile/README.md

 Open Neuroscience Foundation is an open global community of academics, engineers, researchers, educators, as well genral public intersted in rapidly advancing field of neuroscience.

-As of `2024-02-28`, it is not officilly affiliated with any single academic, governement, or commercial institution.
+It is not officilly affiliated with any academic, governement, or commercial institution.

 Anyone is welcome to contribute and participate.